jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Retrieving Annotations By Search Criteria
 -----------------------------------------

-Instead of interating through every element in the :attr:`annotations` attribute of data objects, you can use the :meth:`~dendropy.dataobject.base.AnnotationSet.findall` method of the the :attr:`annotations` object to return a *collection* of :class:`~dendropy.dataobject.base.Annotation` objects that match the search or filter criteria specified in keyword arguments to the :meth:`~dendropy.dataobject.base.AnnotationSet.findall` call.
+Instead of interating through every element in the :attr:`annotations` attribute of data objects, you can use the :meth:`~dendropy.datamodel.basemodel.AnnotationSet.findall` method of the the :attr:`annotations` object to return a *collection* of :class:`~dendropy.datamodel.basemodel.Annotation` objects that match the search or filter criteria specified in keyword arguments to the :meth:`~dendropy.datamodel.basemodel.AnnotationSet.findall` call.
-These keyword arguments should specify attributes of :class:`~dendropy.dataobject.base.Annotation` and the corresponding value to be matched.
+These keyword arguments should specify attributes of :class:`~dendropy.datamodel.basemodel.Annotation` and the corresponding value to be matched.
-Multiple keyword-value pairs can be specified, and only :class:`~dendropy.dataobject.base.Annotation` objects that match *all* the criteria will be returned.
+Multiple keyword-value pairs can be specified, and only :class:`~dendropy.datamodel.basemodel.Annotation` objects that match *all* the criteria will be returned.

 For example, the following returns a collection of annotations that have a name of "contributor"::